angee/wildlife_corridor_design_instances/instances/README.md

 #### Example

-Example file content of a `.cor` instance describing square grid graph of order 3 with 9 nodes (parcels), 2 reserves (nodes 0 and 8), and with a budget of 38.
+Example file content of a `.cor` instance describing a graph with 9 nodes (parcels), 2 reserves (nodes 0 and 8) and with a budget of 38.
+As an example, node 5 has a profit of 20 and a cost of 46, and is connected with 3 nodes: 2,4 and 8.

 ```
 c This is a comment